-Withdrawal symptoms are often the opposite of the side effects of the drug.
-For example, instead of the common side effect of constipation, you might experience diarrhea.
-You might also experience anxiety instead of depression.
-Some people also experience excessive sweating instead of dry skin, and dilated pupils instead of contracted pupils.
+Withdrawal symptoms can vary and are often the opposite of the opiate’s side effects.
+For instance, a common side effect of opiate use is constipation.
+During withdrawal, you might have diarrhea instead.
+Along those same lines, you might experience anxiety instead of depression, excessive sweating instead of dry skin, or dilated pupils instead of constricted pupils.

 - urinary retention